DemiGodVoid/discordbot/README.md

 -
 Sad message (Example: Gosh, i feel sad) Will prompt the bot to give a meaningful reply back to you to help cheer you up.
 -
+!commands Is how you can view the bots command list(over 5 commands so far.)
+-

 More will be coming to the bot!